GOCDB/gocdb/INSTALL.md

   * (note: the free Oracle 11g XE Express Editions which comes with a free license is perfectly suitable)

 * [Doctrine](#doctrine)
-  * 2.3.3 (newer versions should be fine but are untested)
+  * 2.4.8 (newer versions should be fine but are untested)
-  * There is a bug in the 2.3.3 Doctrine paging code, which affects the GetDowntime API result.
+  * Note, for doctine 2.3.3 and older there is a bug in the paging code, which affects the GetDowntime API result.
 The fix is detailed [below](#doctrineFix)

 * PhpUnit and PDO driver for selected DB (optional, required for running DBUnit tests only, see `tests/INSTALL.md` for more info)